jacoscaz/quadstore/README.md

     store.patch(oldQuads, newQUads, (delputErr) => {}); // callback
     store.patch(oldQuads, newQUads).then(() => {}); // promise

-if the first argument is not an array, it is assumed to be a set of terms matching those of the quads to be deleted.
+If the first argument is a set of matching terms, this method will delete all quads matching such terms from the store.

     const matchTerms = {subject: 'so', graph: 'go'}